 With more than half of the world’s population living in cities, and with that number growing each year, it is clear that investing in urban resilience is key to sustainable development, especially in USAID partner countries where most of this rapid urbanization is taking place.
-Poorer populations in cities are particularly vulnerable to shocks and stressors linked to climate change, pandemics, conflict, rapid urbanization, migration, and other sources.
+Poorer populations in cities are particularly vulnerable to shocks and stressors linked to climate change, pandemics, conflict, income inequality, migration, and other sources.
 Increasing the capacity of local and national governments and other stakeholders to plan for, mitigate, and adapt to the adverse impacts of disasters and climate change will save lives, reduce losses, and unlock economic and social potential.

 The Urban Resilience Opportunity

 Urban resilience programming promotes sustainable, resilient solutions that integrate interventions in water, food security, economic growth, health, social cohesion and protection, education, climate change, disaster risk reduction and resilience, among others.